rossenburgg/24Matters/24Matters/README.md

 # 24Matters

-24Matters is a comprehensive cryptocurrency management platform designed to offer users a wide range of functionalities to manage their cryptocurrency assets effectively.
+24Matters is a comprehensive cryptocurrency management platform designed to offer users a wide range of functionalities for managing their cryptocurrency assets effectively.
 It enables users to view real-time wallet information, engage in tasks to earn cryptocurrency, view detailed transaction history, and access robust customer support within a secure and user-friendly environment.

 ## Overview

-The platform is built on a modern technology stack leveraging Node.js, Express for the backend, MongoDB for database management, and integrates real-time functionalities with Socket.IO for a responsive user experience.
+The platform is built on a modern technology stack leveraging Node.js and Express for the backend, MongoDB for database management, and integrates real-time functionalities with Socket.IO for a responsive user experience.
 It utilizes a modular architecture for easy scalability and maintenance, ensuring a seamless experience for both users and administrators.

 ## Features